Other Articles about Universalism on the Pacific Coast

 During the spring of 1953, Mattachine was "torn apart" by internal conflicts at its meetings at the church.
 See Gay Today: Review.
 The award-winning documentary film: "Hope Along the Wind: The Life of Harry Hay" shows a dramatization of a meeting of Mattachine at "A Los Angeles church" (actually the Universalist one).
 See KQED - Hope Along the Wind (gay activist Harry Hay)

 This was a time when homosexuality was illegal and homosexuals were sometimes jailed or put in mental hospitals.
 This support of homosexual rights by some Universalists, which from the perspective of today was heroic, unfortunately at that time resulted in congregational discord (since some congregants were strongly opposed to having an active alleged homosexual minister) and this weakened the church.
-As a result, Maxey departed in March 1954 to become the pastor of the Liberal Universalist Church in Fresno, CA. In Fresno, he allegedly became an alcoholic.
-The new minister at the Crenshaw church was the Rev. G. Douglas Frazier.
+Some complained to the Universalist Association about this.
+As a result, Maxey departed in March 1954 to become the pastor of the Liberal Universalist Church in Fresno, CA, which was associated with the Universalist Church.
+In Fresno, he allegedly became an alcoholic.
+The new temporary minister at the Crenshaw church was the Rev. G. Douglas Frazier.
 Frazier introduced a new religious education program.

-The ministers of both these churches (at First Church the minister was either Douglas Frazier or Carl York Smith ??), opposed the merger with the Unitarians.
-Both churches refused to participate in the merger.
+The ministers of both these Universalist churches in Hollywood opposed the merger with the Unitarians in 1959 and both churches refused to merge.
 But their properties had been deeded to the national Universalist organization which prevented the churches (as guided by their ministers) from obtaining title to the property.
 Just prior to the merger of the Universalists with the Unitarians, these two Universalist churches folded.
 The Franklin Ave.
 First Church disbanded in 1959.
 It sold its property for about $200,000 in 1960 and the money went to the newly created Unitarian-Universalist Association and was in part used to purchase the mountain retreat at De Benneville Pines.

 It's not too clear why the church declined, but decline it did.
 The decline started at the Alvarado location and continued at the other locations further west.
 Of course, each time a church moves to another location, it tends to lose members.
 Not right away perhaps, but eventually some will consider that the additional time it takes to get to the new location is not worth the effort.
 Also, visitors who are not aware the church has moved may stop by again and find no church there.